-Any questions concerning Alternative Certification can be referred to Barbara Reid at bkreid30474@yahoo.com or breid@bpc.edu.
+Any questions concerning Certification Only can be referred to Barbara Reid at breid@bpc.edu.

 Senior Citizens Program

 In an effort to strengthen community ties and foster a better quality of life for older residents of the region, Brewton-Parker College works with residents who are 65 years old or older to enroll them at significant discounts in the College's higher education curriculum.
 Contact the Office of Admissions for more information on this program.